ultraq/thymeleaf-presentation/README.md

-thymeleaf-presentation
+Thymeleaf Presentation
 ======================

-Demo project for the Thymeleaf presentation
+Demo project for the Thymeleaf presentation.